artsus4/hakchi2-wiki/Modifications-and-modules-guide-(not-completed-yet).md

 Me and madmonkey spent many hours to create modules system for hakchi/hakchi2 (it's compatible) to let people create, share and download various modules with custom skins, music, emulators, etc. It's time to write some guide to let you create your own modifications!

+## Tools

+At first time, we did not have feedback from NES Mini over USB connection, so we used UART cable which was soldered inside NES Mini.
+So it was very difficult to to create some mods without this cable and soldering skills.
+But I discovered method which allows to access NES Mini's file system and command line using only USB connection.
+I called it "clovershell" and it's built in hakchi2 since version 2.14.
+So you don't need any extra hardware to explore NES Mini.
+Yes, UART cable still recommended but you really need only this software now:
+* Telnet client - software to access NES Mini's command line, bundled with Windows "telnet.exe" is fine but "putty" is recommended.
+* FTP client - software to transfer files, bundled with Windows will work but you can use any FTP client.

 ## System overview

 NES Classic Mini is just tiny computer with ARM processor and Linux.
 So basic Linux knowledge will be very handy if you want to create some advanced scripts.
 It's not so difficult, really.